turingschool/curriculum/source/topics/performance/caching.markdown

 ## Background

 What if there were a global hash?
 A place where any of your processes could store data and it could be found by any process at a later time.
-It would could even have a network interface/server, so the global store could run on its own machine and your application servers could be on totally different machines.
+It could even have a network interface/server, so the global store could run on its own machine and your application servers could be on totally different machines.

 That's the basic concept of using a key-value cache.
 It's one massive hash where you can store and fetch data.